AtharvaWandhare/AtharvaWandhare/README.md

 ---

 ## 🎓 About Me
-- 🧑‍🎓 **3rd Year Computer Science Student** at DIEMS (Deogiri Institute of Engineering and Management Studies)
+- 🧑‍🎓 **Final Year Computer Science Student** at DIEMS (Deogiri Institute of Engineering and Management Studies)
 - 🌱 Currently working on projects and always eager to learn new technologies
 - 🔧 Passionate about building scalable backend systems and full-stack applications